MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/auth-bot.md

 ---
 # Authenticate a user in a Microsoft Teams bot

-There are many services that you may wish to consume inside your Teams app, and most of those services require authentication to get access to the service.
+There are many services that you may wish to consume inside your Teams app, and most of those services require authentication and authorization to get access to the service.
 Services include Facebook, Twitter, and of course Teams.
 Users of Teams have user profile information stored in Azure Active Directory (AAD) using Microsoft Graph.
-This article will focus on authentication using AAD for authentication to get access to this information.
+This article will focus on authentication using AAD to get access to this information.

-OAuth is an open standard for authorization used by AAD and many other service providers for authentication.
+OAuth is an open standard for authentication used by AAD and many other service providers.
 Understanding OAuth is a prerequisite for working with authentication in Teams and AAD.
-The examples below use the OAuth2 Implicit Grant flow to read the user's profile information.
+The examples below use the OAuth2 Implicit Grant flow with the goal of eventually reading the user's profile information from AAD and Graph.

 The code in this article comes from the Teams sample app [Teams sample complete node](https://github.com/OfficeDev/microsoft-teams-sample-complete-node).
 It contains a static tab that requests an access token for Microsoft Graph and shows the current user's basic profile information from Azure AD.